ImpXada/Auto-CI/README.md

 2. Suyu Windows version is automatically generated every 2 days at 00:00:00 (UTC).
 3. Mesa Turnip Android version is automatically generated daily at 00:00:00 (UTC).
 4. Sudachi Android version is automatically generated every 3 days at 00:00:00 (UTC).
+5. Strato Android version is automatically generated on the 1st of every month at 00:00:00 (UTC).
-5. Naming format: "Project Name - Date - Tag - Branch".
+6. Naming format: "Project Name - Date - Tag - Branch".
 (Tag depends on the developer, a decrease in version number does not indicate a backward release version)
-6. Release frequency may be adjusted based on project code commit frequency.
+7. Release frequency may be adjusted based on project code commit frequency.

 ## Driver Usage Instructions